wnfs-wg/spec/spec/public-wnfs.md

 A directory node contains a map of entry names to either symlinks or CIDs that resolve to another directory or to a file.

+See the [`notation.md`](/spec/notation.md) for information on the notation used and the [validation specification](/spec/validation.md) on details of verifying these data structures during deserialization.

 ```typescript
 type PublicRoot = Cbor<PublicDirectory>